mirage/ocaml-matrix/README.md

 By default, even with debug verbosity, I removed irmin, git and decompress logs because they were generating too much noise.
 You can force their printing by using the `-f` flag.

+## CI client
+This new part of the project which will be most likely separated in another project in a close future is supposed to be a client for the ocaml CI:

+It's goal is to be launched by the OCaml CI once a commit has been pushed to the project: It will then connect to our matrix server as a pre-registered client.

+It then fetches all the room he is currently in and notices them that a new commit was pushed with a message before disconnecting itself.